Awwww yeah, it’s music theory time, my friends! Now, remember, before you freak out: it’s not rocket science!

 The lessons are basically powerpoint presentations.
 There’s a few moving parts as you go from slide to slide; each presentation explains the concepts by showing what things look like on a staff as well as on a piano.
 You can easily go back and forth from slide to slide.
 I find the lessons very straight-forward; it clearly explains the concepts, in a way that a complete beginner (which some of my students are) can understand.

-With my classes I have gone through the lesson presentations via Zoom.
-I share my screen with them, and then I go through the lesson step-by-step, explaining the concepts.
-I then gave them an assignment: with each exercise, they had to do 20 exercises with a 90% success rate.
-I did the lessons on note identification and key signatures, both of which were mostly review, and then we dove into intervals.
-If I had more time, I’d start in on the different types of scales and chords, but we probably won’t get to those by the end of the year.
+With my classes I typically go through the lesson presentations in class.
+I go through the lesson step-by-step, explaining the different concepts.
+I then give them an assignment: with each exercise, they had to do 20 exercises with a specific (80%, 90%, etc.) success rate.
+I use the lessons on note identification and key signatures, and then dive into intervals.
+If I have time, I will get into the different types of scales and chords, but we may not get to those by the end of the year.
+I will also use the different exercises to help my singers practice utilizing solfege.

 Here’s a quick tutorial: